What is a home remedy for snoring?

 A vestibular shield is also worn in the mouth.

-Snoring can be caused by the mouth falling open during sleep, and this device encourages a person to breathe through their nose.
+Snoring can be caused by the mouth falling open during sleep, and this device encourages a person to breathe through their nose, which may prevent snoring.

 10. Nasal dilators or strips